Keerthana-VJ/JAVA_DS_Module-6/Ex4-Evaluation-of-nature of resultant matrrix.md

 ## Algorithm
 1. Start the program.
-2.Read the number of rows rows and columns cols.
+2. Read the number of rows rows and columns cols.
-3.Create three 2D arrays.
+3. Create three 2D arrays.
-4.Input elements for Matrix A.
+4. Input elements for Matrix A.
-5.Input elements for Matrix B.
+5. Input elements for Matrix B.
-6.Perform matrix addition
+6. Perform matrix addition
-7.After each row is printed, move to the next line.
+7. After each row is printed, move to the next line.
 8. End the program.

 ## Program: